wso2/docs-choreo-dev/en/docs/develop-components/source-configuration-descriptor.md

 | **dependencies**     | Optional     | The list of dependency configurations.                                  |

 #### Endpoint configurations (`endpoints`)
-In the `endpoints` configuration section, you can specify multiple service endpoint configurations.
-Each endpoint must have a unique name and expected field as defined in the schema overview.
-Newly introduces `endpoints.service` section is to define user service endpoint details.
+In the `endpoints` configuration section, you can define multiple service endpoint configurations.
+Each endpoint must have a unique name and the required fields as specified in the schema overview.

 !!! tip "Why have a unique name?"
        When defining multiple endpoints, the `endpoint.name` is appended to the Choreo-generated URL.
-Choosing a clear and descriptive name ensures that it is easily recognizable and readable within the endpoint URL.
+Choosing a clear and concise name ensures that the endpoint is easily recognizable and readable within the URL.
+Avoid overly lengthy names to maintain clarity.

 | Field                | Required     | Description                                                                      |